 writing from life

-has been a daily habit since I was a child, and I had my first article published when I was 15.
+Writing is a daily habit I’ve had since I was a child.
+I had my first article published when I was 15.
 Between 1975 and 1978 I wrote for and edited New Zealand’s feminist magazine, Broadsheet.

 The CNN Freedom ProjectEveryone loves chocolate.
 But for thousands of people, chocolate is the reason for their enslavement.The chocolate bar you snack on likely starts at a plant in a West African cocoa plantation, and often the people who harvest it are children.
 Many are slaves to a system that produces something almost all of us consume and enjoy.The CNN Freedom Project sent correspondent David McKenzie into the heart of the Ivory Coast the world’s largest cocoa cheap jerseys producer to investigate what happening to children working in the fields.His work has resulted in a shocking, eye opening documentary showing that despite all the promises the global chocolate industry made a decade ago, much of the trade remains unchanged.
 There are still child slaves harvesting cocoa, even though some have never even tasted chocolate and some don even know what the word means.